Submitting your application

 When drafting your document attachments, keep in mind:

-- the assessment criteria used by the panel.
-This can be found in the ‘how we will assess your application’ section
+- the assessment criteria, which you can find in the ‘how we will assess your application’ section

 Application form